 There are two versions of the unit.
 One is a “cosmetically challenged” US version, but everywhere else gets the Japanese model which is actually pretty (and for this reason I decided to buy this one lol).
 It is a great deal smaller, lighter, and more compact than the original that it is modeled after.
 It is powered by a USB port or a mains adapter.

 It is sturdily built, with a matte grey moulded plastic unibody, and with the same speckled texture of the original SNES machine.
-While there is no flap where the cartridge slot is, a fake eject button and the controller ports are a facade to hide the real controller slots.
-I can safely say that it deals with a quality replica of the original.
+While there is no flap on the cartridge slot, and a fake eject button and the controller ports are a front to conceal the real controller slots, I can safely say that it deals with a quality replica of the original.

 When gamers criticized NES Mini two years ago, Nintendo took note and chose to address their concerns.
 This Mini comes bundled with two controllers (instead of one), and with longer cables that now measure 1.5m.
 Some still consider these to be too short, but it is still an improvement over the previous 70cm cable.

 The included pads are the same ones released via the Club Nintendo shop in 2012 for the Wii and the Wii U Virtual Console.
 These actually feel very similar to the original SNES pads.
 The D-pad and buttons may feel spongier, but they are the same size and gamers will be comfortable during long play sessions.